spacebarchat/docs/docs/setup/clients/fermi/web.md

 # Web Fermi

-!!! warning "Fermi is under heavy development and not ready to be used in production yet."
+!!! warning "Fermi is under heavy development but may be used as it's still rather complete"

 Fermi is currently being developed at [this repository](https://github.com/MathMan05/Fermi).